-Rinse the green lentils once or twice in cold water and fill up the pot halfway until all the lentils are covered.
-Let the lentils soak overnight (due to water absorption, the lentils will expand slightly).
+Rinse the green lentils once or twice in cold water and then fill up the pot halfway until all the lentils are covered.

-Add 2 cups of fresh cold water to the pot and then place the pot uncovered on the stovetop on a medium heat setting.
+Place this pot uncovered on the stove top on a medium heat setting.
 Once the pot contents start to boil gently, place the lid on the pot (leaving a small opening slit) and let the pot contents continue to simmer for 25-30 minutes.
 Adjust the stove heat setting as needed to keep the pot contents bubbling gently.

-Taste the lentils after 25-30 minutes of cooking to determine if you need to continue to cook them another 5-10 minutes longer.
+Taste the lentils after about 30 minutes of cooking to determine if you need to continue to cook them another 10 - 15 minutes longer.
 When done, at least half of the green lentils will be soft and some may have the halves opened slightly.
-Some of the lentils may be still a bit crunchy, but this is fine as the lentils will be cooked further in future recipes.
+Some of the lentils may be still a bit crunchy, but this is fine as the lentils will likely be cooked further in future recipes.
 Or, you may prefer firmer cooked lentils to be in your dish.
 But if you would like the green lentils to be of a softer texture, simply cook them a bit longer on the stove top (also see recipe notes below).